Looking for the best attractions, activities, and things to do in Kona, Hawaii?

 It is a great base for day trips to Volcanoes National Park and to explore rainforests and waterfalls in Hilo.

 The weather in Kona is perfect year-round, with it being on the drier side of the Big Island, making it 100% worth visiting!

 Flying in the Kona International Airport is the best way to get to Kona, Hawaii, from within the US or internationally.
 Big Island has another small airport in Hilo, and if you are coming from another Hawaiian island, you can fly into Hilo as well and then drive to Kona.

 How to get around Kona and Big Island?

 But most visitors use Kona as a base to explore other parts of the Big Island like Volcanoes National Park, waterfalls and rainforests in Hilo, and other beaches.
-Big Island is huge in size, it takes a couple of hours to drive west to east on Big Island, and is best explored by car.
+Big Island is huge in size; it takes a couple of hours to drive west to east on Big Island, and it is best explored by car.

 How far is Kona from Volcano Park?

 Kona is 83 miles away from Hawaii Volcanoes National Park, and it takes around 2 hours to drive from Kona to Volcanoes Park.
 If making a day trip from Kona to Volcanoes Park, I recommend starting early in the day, around 7 AM.

 Kona is world-famous for snorkeling with the manta rays and other water activities like surfing and scuba diving.
 Kona is also well known for Kona coffee, considered one of the best coffees in the world.